jsravn/old-blog/_posts/2016-05-01-on-pairing.md

 having a solo support role that rotates and can respond without having to break the pairing flow.

 Accept that not all tasks are ideal to be paired on.
+It can be difficult to write up a detailed design doc as a pair.
 For research and learning, it can make sense to split up and do research independently.

 People also learn differently.
 Ask newcomers how they learn best.
 Some people would prefer to spend time on their own to get up to speed.
 When